ministryofjustice/hmpps-spring-boot-sqs/README.md

 #### :warning: queueId Must Be All Lowercase

-As we define the production queue properties in environment variables that map to a complex object in `HmppsQueueProperties` Spring is unable to handle a mixed case `queueId`.
+As we define the production queue properties in environment variables that map to a complex object in `HmppsSqsProperties` Spring is unable to handle a mixed case `queueId`.

 ### AmazonSQS Beans

 As each queue and dead letter queue (DLQ) has its own access key and secret we create an SQS client for each one.
 Historically this has been done in Spring `@Configuration` classes for both AWS and LocalStack (for testing) but this becomes complicated and hard to follow when there are multiple queues and DLQs.

-To remove this pain each queue defined in `HmppsQueueProperties` should have an `AmazonSQS` created for both the main queue and the associated DLQ.
+To remove this pain each queue defined in `HmppsSqsProperties` should have an `AmazonSQS` created for both the main queue and the associated DLQ.

 The bean names have the following format and can be used with `@Qualifier` to inject the beans into another `@Component`: